conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 | aws       | [AWS KMS](#aws-kms)         | [AWS KMS](https://docs.aws.amazon.com/kms/)                                                       |
 | gcp       | [GCP KMS](#gcp-kms)         | [Google Key Management](https://cloud.google.com/security/products/security-key-management?hl=en) |

-### In-Memory KMS
+### In-memory KMS

-:::warning
+:::warning[Demo-only use]
-This is for demos only and should not be used on production data.
+This should not be used on production data.
 :::

 Keys in In-Memory KMS are not persisted, this means that if you do one of the following, you won't be able to decrypt old records, loosing the data.

-* Use a gateway cluster with more than a single node
+- Use a gateway cluster with more than a single node
-* Or restart the Gateway
+- Or restart the Gateway
-* Or change the interceptor configuration
+- Or change the interceptor configuration

 ### Gateway KMS